Parish Design Statement

 Any comments made in response to applications should address only the planning merits of the application.

-Should you prefer not to make your comments online, they can be emailed to the Consultation Team via the link on the Mendip District Council website or by post to the Council Offices in Shepton Mallet.
+Should you prefer not to make your comments online, they can be emailed to the Consultation Team via the link on the Somerset Council website.
 You must provide your name and either a valid address or personal email address.
 Please ensure you quote the application number.

 Comments should not be sent directly to the Case Officer.